 The iKeepSafe COPPA Safe Harbor Certification program ensures that practices surrounding collection, use, maintenance and disclosure of personal information from children under the age of 13 are consistent with principles and requirements of the Children’s Online Privacy Protection Act (COPPA).
 Companies that comply with the guidelines are awarded a badge, making it easy for parents and schools to identify products that are compliant with COPPA.

 iKeepSafe goes beyond delivering COPPA compliance guidance.
-Our uniquely qualified privacy and online safety experts provide customized support to help you meet current industry best practices.
+Our certification process includes continued, customized support to help you meet current industry best practices.
 We are dedicated to helping technology vendors achieve and remain in compliance year-round in the constantly evolving data privacy landscape.

 Clearly written policies explaining what data a website or online service collects from users, how such data is used and stored, and to whom it may be disclosed are mandatory.
 Such policies must accurately reflect actual website or online service data handling practices, and must be easy for the user to find and understand.

 In the arenas of product development, media and marketing intended for children, collection of data must be limited to only what is reasonably required to deliver a promised product, feature or service to a child.

 Participating companies must also have a process in place to respond to requests to provide parents or eligible students with a means to review data or categories of data that have been collected and to request that the data be amended or corrected.